-(ii) release any projectile or throw any missile on the Access Land to the danger of any other person or so as to give reasonable grounds for annoyance; or
+(ii) release any projectile or throw any missile on Access Land to the danger of any other person or so as to give reasonable grounds for annoyance; or

 15 Damage to land

-(ii) remove or displace any barrier, railing, post or seat, or any part of any erection or ornament, or any implement provided for use in the laying out or maintenance of the Access Land; or
+(ii) remove or displace any barrier, railing, post or seat, or any part of any erection or ornament, or any implement provided for use in the laying out or maintenance of Access Land; or

-(iii) remove from, displace or damage on the Access Land any vegetation, wood, soil, peat, dung or stones.
+(iii) remove from, displace or damage on Access Land any vegetation, wood, soil, peat, dung or stones.

 16 Metal detectors